-The witnesses in the day of judgment will also reveal the secrets of men:

-[FV] ROMANS 2:14-16 For when [the] Gentiles, which do not have [the] law, practice by nature the things contained in the law, these who do not have [the] law are a law unto themselves; 15 Who show the work of the law written in their own hearts, their consciences bearing witness (summartureoo), and their reasonings (logismos) also, as they accuse (kategoreo) or defend (apologeomai) one another;) 16 In a day when God shall judge the secrets of men by Jesus Christ, according to my gospel.
+The witnesses in the "day of judgment" will also reveal the secrets of men: "For when the Gentiles, which do not have the law, practice by nature the things contained in the law, these who do not have the law are a law unto themselves; who show the work of the law written in their own hearts, their consciences bearing witness [sumartureoo], and their reasonings [logismos] also, as they accuse [kategoreo] or defend [apologeomai] one another; in a day when God shall judge the secrets of men by Jesus Christ, according to my gospel" (Rom.
+2:14-16).

 The first half of verse 15 is easy enough to understand.
-Our conscience is one witness, whether for or against us which is equivalent to the "spirit of man" (1 Corinthians 2:11).
-To fully comprehend the last half requires a closer look at certain of the Greek words:
+Our conscience is one witness, whether for or against us, which is equivalent to the "spirit of man" (I Cor.
+2:11).
+To fully comprehend the last half requires a closer look at some of the Greek words:

-Sumartureoo = testify jointly, that is, corroborate by (concurrent) evidence.
+sumartureoo-testify jointly, that is, corroborate by (concurrent) evidence.

-Logismos = conceited reasoning.
+logismos-conceited reasoning.
 Thayer explains that the intent behind this word is hostile.
-This agrees with 2 Corinthians 10:5, the only other place it is used, where it is translated imaginations and included with other thoughts that are exalted against God.
+This agrees with II Corinthians 10:5, the only other place it is used, where it is translated imaginations and included with other thoughts that are exalted against God.

-Kategoreo = "to be a plaintiff, i.e. to charge with some offence".
+kategoreo-to be a plaintiff, to charge with some offence.

-Apologeomai = 1) to give an account of oneself; 2) legally to make a plea; 3) by extension, to justify or exonerate oneself.
+apologeomai-1) to give an account of oneself; 2) to legally make a plea; 3) by extension, to justify or exonerate oneself.

-From this, Romans 2:14-16 can be understood as:

-The Gentiles show the work of the law written in their own hearts because the spirit of man in them testifies, jointly along with their conceited reasoning, against one another; whereby, they accuse one other of offences and try to justify themselves.

-The last verse affirms that Jesus Christ will be a witness against evil men and, in doing so, will reveal all their secrets.
-(Also Mark 4:22.)
+From this, Romans 2:14-16 can be understood as: "The Gentiles show the work of the law written in their own hearts because the spirit of man in them testifies, along with their conceited reasoning, against one another-whereby they accuse one another of offences and try to justify themselves."
+Importantly, the last part of this passage affirms that Jesus will be a witness against evil men and, in doing so, will reveal all their secrets (also see Mark 4:22).